metalfinger/oneoverzero.studio/video_exports/README.md

 # Video Export Instructions

-This directory contains standalone HTML/JS files for each component you want to export as video:
+This directory contains standalone HTML/JS files for each component you want to export as video.
+All exports now automatically fit the browser window size for flexible recording at any resolution:

 1. **Hero Background** (`hero_export.html`/`hero_export.js`) - The particle animation from the hero section
 2. **Button Gradient** (`button_export.html`) - The animated gradient background used in buttons